belumume/code-genesis-play/DEMO_VIDEO_SCRIPT.md

 **Text on screen**:
 - "AI Genesis Engine"
 - "Transform Ideas into Games"
-- "Built with Claude 4 Opus"
+- "Built with Claude 4 Sonnet"
 - "$40,000 AI Showdown"

 **Narrator**: "The future of game development isn't about replacing creativity - it's about amplifying it.
 Welcome to the AI Genesis Engine."